 - A pressure-free fit

 Choosing the right bra will also depend on where your doctor performs the incisions.
-If he or she uses the under-breast incision method, you’ll want to consider purchasing a bra that doesn’t put strain or pressure on that area.
+If the under-breast incision method is used, you’ll want to consider purchasing a bra that doesn’t put strain or pressure on that area.

 In many cases, your doctor will recommend a front-zip or Velcro closure bra so that you don’t have to lift your arms every time you want to remove it.

-Front-Closure Bras — Opting for a classic post-surgery bra is a good option for ideal support, compression and comfort.
+Opting for a classic post-surgery bra is a good option for ideal support, compression, and comfort.

 Brands such as Marena, Wear Ease, Carefix, and RxBra offer breast augmentation and mastectomy bras with front closures — typically a row of hook and loop closures or zippers at the front — so that you can easily slip in and out of them.